 Artspace Buffalo Lofts provides 60 units of affordable live/work space for artists and their families.
 There are 36 units in the historic factory; the remaining 24 units are in six newly constructed fourplexes built on vacant land behind the factory.
 A community gallery on the ground floor is managed by the resident artists.

-The large ground-floor commercial space is occupied by the new Buffalo Arts & Technology Center, which offers a variety of programs to benefit youth at-risk of dropping out of high school and adults who are either unemployed or underemployed.
+The large ground-floor commercial space is occupied by the new Buffalo Center for Arts & Technology, which offers a variety of programs to benefit youth at-risk of dropping out of high school and adults who are either unemployed or underemployed.